MajesticLopes/MajesticLopes/README.md

 - My bootcamp projects : [BookBnb](https://github.com/Francoise1999/rails-BookBnB)

-- 👨‍💻 All of my projects are available at (https://michaellopes-portfolio.com/)
+- 👨‍💻 All of my projects are available at [Michael Portfolio](https://michaellopes-portfolio.com/)

 - 📚 I'm reading the book: **"Clean Code" by Robert Martin.**